weijunzeng/my-Firstcode/README.md

 # my-Firstcode
-This is my first git code
+This is my first git code change practice